lukeharwood11/openai-proxz/README.md

 ## Installation

-!!! note "note"
+> [!NOTE]
-    This is only compatible with zig version 0.13.0 at this time.
+> This is only compatible with zig version 0.13.0 at this time.

 To install `proxz`, run